borntofrappe/game-development/00 Pong/Pong 12/README.md

 Once you know how it is a matter of placing the audio files where needed:

-- when the ball hits a paddle;
+- when the ball hits a paddle

-- when the ball hits a wall;
+- when the ball hits a wall

-- when a point is scored
+- when a player scores a point

+- when a player wins

-- when the victory state is reached
+- when moving to the playing state